High Quality Links purple

 For example, let’s say you create a compelling story about a study your company conducted.
 You pitch it to several top-tier news outlets, and one of them publishes an article that links back to your website.

-This earned backlink will have a significant impact on your site’s authority because it’s coming from a highly respected source.
+This earned backlink will significantly impact your site’s authority because it comes from a highly respected source.

 There’s also no guarantee that your pitch will be successful.
 Journalists are inundated with great content from businesses, so yours might be rejected even if it’s good.